Auditors’ Watchdog Role Requires Professional Skepticism

 The purpose of an audit is to provide investors, lenders, and other stakeholders with an opinion that management-prepared financial statements are presented fairly, in all material respects, in conformity with the applicable financial reporting framework.
 Without a healthy dose of professional skepticism, the value of an audit is diminished.

-The statement of cash flows provides valuable insight about financial health and potential weaknesses, but it's not always clear how to classify transactions.
+Questions?
 Contact your Berdon advisor or Grace Singer, CPA, Berdon LLP, New York Accountants